American Board Of Veterinary Practitioners Inc

 How does American Board Of Veterinary Practitioners Inc spend its money?

 American Board Of Veterinary Practitioners Inc directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to American Board Of Veterinary Practitioners Inc tax-deductible?